- Summary and HML Statement

 - The Role of the Library Diversity Committee

 Fresno State is a Hispanic-serving (HSI) and Asian American and Native American Pacific Islander-serving (AANAPISI) institution located on the traditional homelands of the Yokuts and Mono peoples, whose diverse tribal communities share stewardship over this land.

 As an institution where exploring the diversity of thought and discouraging marginalization is valued as a means of enriching knowledge and critical thinking, we are dedicated to reducing any barriers to success that come from race, ethnicity, socioeconomic status, culture, religion, sex, national origin, color, linguistic diversity, disability, gender identity, sexual orientation, age, geographical region, personality, learning styles, life experiences and other human characteristics.

-It is the goal of the Henry Madden Library to provide students, faculty, staff, and community users with access to resources and services, to increase information access, and to aid in the sharing of knowledge.
+It is the goal of the Fresno State Library to provide students, faculty, staff, and community users with access to resources and services, to increase information access, and to aid in the sharing of knowledge.
 However, we understand that providing all users with the same level of resources and support is not necessarily an issue of equal access, but of equitable access.
 The goal of providing access to information and information literacy instruction is as important as removing barriers that might impede or discourage access and engagement.

 We embrace diversity, equity, inclusion, and accessibility for our workforce and library users.
 As such, we are committed to empowering diverse populations for full participation in the learning community, so we strive to eliminate barriers to the use of our library spaces, collections, services, and activities.

 We will be intentional and adapt to change with purpose by improving our collections and public and technical services.
 As library employees, we have a responsibility to be inclusive in our collection development and ensure that our collections, programs and services reflect the populations served.